-- deep wells (bottom of the aquifer) vs. shallow wells (top of the aquifer) or - irrigation wells (potentially screened across multiple aquifers) vs. dedicated monitoring wells (with perhaps only 10 feet of screen) or - wells used for measuring water levels (piezometers) vs. wells used for water quality.
+- deep wells (bottom of the aquifer) vs. shallow wells (top of the aquifer) or - irrigation wells (potentially screened across multiple aquifers) vs. dedicated monitoring wells (with perhaps only 10 feet of screen) or - wells used for measuring water levels (observation) vs. wells used for water quality.

 Several different methods have been used to present and interpret the nitrate data collected since the early 70s.
+The median (center of the data set) of the data is presented in tables (Figures 9 and 10) for the entire data set (1974-2016) and for the years with consistent sample events and locations (1997-2016).
+Simple trends are also shown on Figures 9 and 10.

+Empty areas maicale no aala reportea

-The median (center of the data set) of the data is presented in tables (Figures 9 and 10) for the entire data set (1974-2014) and for the years with consistent sample events and locations (1994-2014).
-Maps were generated using the entire Database data set in an attempt to show "current" statewide groundwater quality (see Figure 11) from the most recent time the well had been sampled (aiming to show the most current water quality at that location).
-Unfortunately, there are numerous wells that haven't been sampled for 10 or more years but represent the most recent sample collected in those locations.
-As an example, there are four wells in Adams County that were only sampled once in 1991.
-These wells show up as green dots (<7.5 mg/L) on the statewide map (Figure 11) and it indicates that after 21 years, the groundwater quality is still the same.
-There is no recent data to verify this assumption.
+Maps are used to help "see" the data and were generated using the entire Database data set in an attempt to show "current" statewide groundwater quality (see Figure 11) from the most recent time the well had been sampled (aiming to show the most current water quality at that location).
+A township (36 square miles) map was also developed again in this report using the same data from Figure 12.
+The most recent sample for each well analyzed since 1997 was used to calculate the median value of nitrate for each township (Figure 13).

-Figure 9.
-All 107,696 analyses and median nitrate-nitrogen levels for Nebraska, 1974-2014.
-(Source: Quality-Assessed Agrichemical Database for Nebraska Groundwater, 2015)

-NDEO sampling monitoring wells near Clearwater NE.

 One of the best ways to use the entire data set is to refer to the maps found in Appendix B, which show the results of sampling done each year, and compare the monitoring data over time.
-The 2014 map is also presented on the previous page as Figure 12.
-This gives the reader an idea of where there are reoccurring "problem" areas.
-For example, the reader is directed to look at nitrate concentrations in parts of Phelps, Kearney, Merrick,

-Nance, Platte, Holt, and Antelope Counties as shown in Figures 11 and 12.
+These maps give the reader an idea of where there are reoccurring "problem" areas.
+For example, the reader is directed to look at the samples collected over the years in parts of Phelps, Kearney, Merrick, Nance, Platte, Holt, and Antelope Counties as shown in Figures 11, 12, and 13.
 These are all locations with sandy soils, shallow groundwater, and high nitrate.

-In 2002, the NRDs and NDEQ began discussing a Statewide Monitoring Network (a defined subset of wells from the Database) with regularly sampled wells to help better assess Nebraska's groundwater quality and better develop and analyze trends for this report.
-The first data for this network were assessed in the 2005 Groundwater Quality Monitoring Report using 1280 wells that were sampled in 2004.
-The 2006 report used 1437 network wells, followed by 1427 wells in 2007, 1404 wells in 2008 and 2009, and 1386 wells from 2010 through present for the Statewide Network trend analysis.
-A current map of the network wells is presented in Figure 13.
+In 2002, the NRDs and NDEQ began discussing a Statewide Monitoring Network (a defined subset of wells from the Database identified as the Network) with regularly sampled wells to help better assess Nebraska's groundwater quality and better develop and analyze trends for this report.
+Unfortunately, over the last several years, resources were not always available to the NRDs or new problem areas were identified, and not all of the wells were sampled.
+Starting in 2016, the NDEQ and the NRDs began working on reviewing the Network based not only on location, but which aquifer they are screened into.
+No trend analysis was completed this year using the Network.